cterveen/bookrtf-7.x/README.md

   - Tables are scaled to A4 page width, some adaptation in column width
   - Lists can be nested
   - Links are changed to footnotes.
-- Basic HTML markup: b u i sup sub
+- Basic HTML markup: b u i sup sub span
+  - The span replacement [always] ends with a space
 - CSS support for lay-out
   - Custom css files can be added to your theme directory
 - Fancy lay-out